 In 2015, the EPA and USACE promulgated a rule known as the Clean Water Rule ("CWR") aimed at redefining "waters of the United States" over which the EPA and USACE have jurisdiction under the CWA.
 The CWR significantly expanded the scope of the federal government's CWA jurisdiction over intrastate water bodies and wetlands.
-The CWR was challenged in numerous jurisdictions, including the Southern District of Texas, causing significant uncertainty regarding the ultimate scope of "waters of the United States" and the extent of EPA and USACE jurisdiction.
+The CWR was repealed in 2019, but the repeal itself became the subject of litigation in multiple jurisdictions.